 As it is known, Jacob Dinezon, after Peretz’s death, continued the sacred work with the Jewish schools and Jewish orphanages which Peretz helped to create in Warsaw during the last months of his life.
 He wrote special poems for children and even donated his most valuable possessions to aid the needy and homeless.
 Jacob Dinezon felt obliged to continue this work which Peretz began.

 Peretz’s death had a shocking impact on Jacob Dinezon.
 He could not find his place.
 He desperately missed Peretz until he died and found his eternal rest near Peretz.
-As it is known, he is buried together with Sh.
-An-sky under “Peretz’s Tent.”
+As it is known, he is buried together with S. An-ski under “Peretz’s Tomb.”